AdrianMarasigan/Software-Engineering-Learnings/README.md

-# Software Engineering Journey
+# Software Engineering Learnings
 This repository is a record of my Software Engineering journey.
 It contains my some of my projects, details about me, and my full curriculum with self-documented notes and any code associated I've implemented to the learnings.

 ## About me
-I am a self-taught professional in the software industry, based in the New York Metropolitan area.
+I'm currently focused on transitioning into an entry-level software engineering, data engineering, or data analytics role, either remote or based in the New York Metropolitan area.
 Over the past 5 years, I've gained extensive experience in software development through roles in project management, product management, and application support.

 ## Languages and Tools